Webapp Plugin

 webapp.build()

-To clean out the dependency JAR files and configuration files from the web application in you project, call the clean method like this:
+To clean out the dependency JAR files and configuration files from the web application in your project, call the clean method like this:

 webapp.clean()